chooron/HydroModels.jl/docs/src/tutorials/framework_design.md

 ## How Components Work Together

-The power of DeepFlex.jl comes from how these components work together:
+The power of HydroModels.jl comes from how these components work together:

 1. **Fluxes** define the mathematical relationships and processes
 2. **Buckets/Elements** integrate these fluxes and manage state variables